New iPad Pro

 2021 iPad Pro

 Apple is expected to release a new iPad Pro in 2021 with mini LED and an improved processor.
-The design is expected to remain much the same as the previous generation since the redesign was relatively recent.
+The design will likely remain much the same as the previous generation, since the redesign was relatively recent.

 The most rumored change coming is the shift of screen technology to mini LED.
 Apple is expected to move all of its large-screen devices to mini LED, with the new iPad Pro being the first to receive it.
 It will behave similar to OLED but will be much cheaper to implement.

 The mini LED technology packs LEDs into much smaller and tighter areas and does the same with the backlight.
 Doing this means targeting more specific areas for dimming or brightening, which means much better black levels and color accuracy across the display.

 The supply chain reports that the next iPad Pro may be delayed due to a shortage of mini LED components.
 Apple may announce the tablets in April.

 Little else is known about the 2021 iPad Pro.
 Apple will certainly introduce a new processor, likely an A14X variant, with better graphics and overall performance.